dgraph-io/dgraph-docs/content/dql/dql-syntax/dql-rdf.md

 {{% notice "tip" %}}Dgraph can automatically generate a reverse relation.
 If the user wants to run queries in that direction, they would define the [reverse relationship]({{< relref "dql-schema.md#reverse-edges" >}})
 ## N-quads format
 While most RDF data uses only triples (with three parts) an optional fourth part is allowed.
-This fourth component in RDF is called a graph label, and in Dgraph it must be the UID of the namespace that the data should go into as described in [Multi-tenancy]({{< relref "cloud-multitenancy" >}}).
+This fourth component in RDF is called a graph label, and in Dgraph it must be the UID of the namespace that the data should go into.

 ## Processing RDF to comply with Dgraph syntax for subjects